 - 4.1 Recruitment practices - 4.1.1 Consider the composition and qualifications of the Board of Directors as a whole and individually that are suitable for the size, type and complexity of the Company's business.
 Both in education, knowledge, expertise, skills, experience and competence in specific areas related to the Company's business.
 Independence according to the criteria set by the company. - 4.1.2 Consider the qualifications of the top management that are suitable for the business management of the company.
 To achieve the vision set by covering both education, experience, knowledge and expertise and adopt important and relevant business environment factors such as economic and industrial conditions and trends as well as business competition conditions for consideration. - 4.1.3 Establish procedures and criteria for recruiting individuals.
 To be consistent with the structure and qualifications as specified in 4.1.1 and 4.1.2.
+By adhering to the principles of good corporate governance.

+15th Fl.
+Regent House Bldg., 183 Rajdam ri Rd., Lum pini, Patum wan, Bangkok 10330, Thailand.
+Tel.: + 66 (0) 2253-5232-3 Fax: + 66 (0) 2070-0733 em ail: info@ foodanddrinks.co.th

-By adhering to the principles of good corporate governance. - 4.1.4 Supervise the company Provide an orientation and provide documents that are beneficial to the performance of duties to the newly appointed directors. - 4.1.5 Selection of the Company's directors Who have appropriate qualifications as a member of the sub-committees to propose to the meeting of the board of directors Consider an appointment when there is a vacancy.
+- 4.1.4 Supervise the company Provide an orientation and provide documents that are beneficial to the performance of duties to the newly appointed directors. - 4.1.5 Selection of the Company's directors Who have appropriate qualifications as a member of the sub-committees to propose to the meeting of the board of directors Consider an appointment when there is a vacancy. - 4.2 Compensation practice - 4.2.1 Review and propose the pattern as well as the remuneration criteria to suit the duties and responsibilities of the directors.

-15th FI.
-Regent House Bidg., 183 Rajdamri Rd., Lumpini, Patumwan, Bangkok 10330, Thailand.
-Tel : + 66 (0) 2253-5232-3 Fax: + 66 (0) 2070-0733 email: info@foodanddrinks.co.th

-4.2 Compensation practice

-- 4.2.1 Review and propose the pattern as well as the remuneration criteria to suit the duties and responsibilities of the directors.
 By linking the compensation with the overall performance of the company.
 To be able to motivate and retain capable, quality and potential directors.
-It is considered for approval before proposing to the Annual General Meeting of Shareholders for approval. - 4.2.2 Annual performance evaluation and consider adjusting the compensation rate that is suitable for the chief executive of the company to propose to the Board of Directors for approval. - 4.2.3 Annual performance evaluation and to consider the policy to adjust the appropriate remuneration for the Company's employees as a whole. - 4.3 Regularly review the Charter of the Nomination and Remuneration Committee.
+It is considered for approval before proposing to the Annual General Meeting of Shareholders for approval. - 4.2.2 Annual performance evaluation and consider adjusting the compensation rate that is suitable for the chief executive of the company to propose to the Board of Directors for approval. - 4.2.3 Annual performance evaluation and to consider the policy to adjust the appropriate remuneration for the Company's employees as a whole. - 4.3 Regularly review the Charter of the Nomination and Remuneration Committee. - 4.4 Responsible for any other duties assigned by the Board of Directors.